Last Update: Reissued with updates to health information.

 Reconsider travel to the United Arab Emirates due to the threat of missile or drone attacks.

 Country Summary: The possibility of attacks affecting U.S. citizens and interests in the Gulf and Arabian Peninsula remains an ongoing, serious concern.
 Rebel groups operating in Yemen have stated an intent to attack neighboring countries, including the UAE, using missiles and drones.
 Recent missile and drone attacks targeted populated areas and civilian infrastructure.

 Due to risks to civil aviation operating within the Persian Gulf and the Gulf of Oman region, including the United Arab Emirates, the Federal Aviation Administration (FAA) has issued an advisory Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.

 Read the country information page for additional information on travel to the United Arab Emirates.

-The Centers for Disease Control and Prevention (CDC) has determined the United Arab Emirates has a moderate level of COVID-19.
+The Centers for Disease Control and Prevention (CDC) has determined the United Arab Emirates has a high level of COVID-19.
 Visit the CDC page for the latest Travel Health Information related to your travel.

 If you decide to travel to the United Arab Emirates: